 We have crafted this comprehensive, easy-to-follow press release template complete with promotional plan and considerations for your next announcement.
-We use these same guidelines when writing our releases here at HubSpot and created a faux release to illustrate what content goes where and why.
+We use these same guidelines when writing our releases here at HubSpot and created a faux, sample release to illustrate what content goes where and why.

 How to Write a Press Release [With Example]

 You've got your announcement in mind, and now it's time to get it down in words to share with your community, industry, and followers.
 Take Catbrella Inc., a fictitious ad agency, which just gained its 10th Twitter follower after two years of paid social media efforts.
-To announce its achievement, Catbrella could issue a press release like the one below*.
+To announce its achievement, Catbrella could issue a press release like the one we've dissected below.*

 *Disclaimer: HubSpot is entirely responsible for the silliness of this faux announcement.